How to Create a Church Budget

-- Competition: I have worked for churches without strong budgets, and every month it was like someone placed a bowl of money in the middle of a room and let ministries fight over how it got used.
-While you’ll probably never entirely do away with ministries competing over their budgetary line items (which is actually a good sign that your staff and volunteers are invested in their ministry), you can stop a lot of the regular, and sometimes ugly, competition for resources.
+- Competition: While you’ll probably never entirely do away with ministries competing over their budgetary line items (which is a good sign that your staff and volunteers are invested in their ministry), you can stop a lot of the regular competition for resources.

-As we have talked about earlier, a budget is an itemized summary of your likely income and expenses in a given time period—usually a year.
-It helps you set an expectation for the resources coming in and helps you prioritize its use.
+A church budget is an itemized summary of your likely income and expenses in a given time period.
+Creating a budget for 2021 will help you set an expectation for the resources coming in and prioritize its use.

-Planning and monitoring your budget is the key to identifying wasteful expenditures, will help you adapt better to changes in giving, and will ultimately help you achieve your mission by setting financial goals.
-The clarity that comes from creating a strong budget will splash over into every area of church life.
+Planning and monitoring your budget is the key to identifying wasteful expenditures.
+It will help you adapt better to changes in giving and will ultimately help you achieve your mission by setting financial goals.

 Start with Your Income

 Start with pulling in your income from the last year—the last couple of years if it’s available.
 If you have multiple years to look at, do you detect an upward or downward trend?
 If it’s upward, by how much?
 5, 10, or 20 percent?
 That will factor into how you set your budget goals.

 Where is your money coming from?